-The Film & Media Internship program is designed to give advanced film majors exposure to the workings of professional and non-profit media companies.
+The Film & Media Department Internship program is designed to give advanced film majors the opportunity to extend their film and media studies into the world of professional media production, distribution, exhibition and education with supervised internships in approved companies and organizations.
 Students can locate and design their own external internships with such organizations based on their academic or professional interests.
 The Film & Media Department also provides periodically updated listings of possible internships with approved film and media related organizations and companies.
-See listing below.

 San Francisco Cinematheque

 BAM/PFA Digital Media Team

 Start date: Ongoing